rink-turksma/IntunePrepTool/README.md

 Update: 02/12/2024

-Winget version is out of date.
-I'm sorry.
-Will be up to date soon.
-For now please update using MSI installer under releases.
+The Winget version is currently out of date.
+It will be updated soon.
+In the meantime, please use the MSI installer available under the 'Releases' section to update

 Created by Rink Turksma with Sapien Powershell Studio.